psiphi75/SailBoatSim/AI.md

     latitude: [(optional) Number: degrees.
 Initial value for the GPS]
     longitude: [(optional) Number: degrees.
 Initial value for the GPS]
     windSpeed: [(optional) Number: m/s.
 If provided, the wind will be fixed at this speed, otherwise a random wind will be set set.]
     windHeading: [(optional) Number: degrees.
-NOTE: Wind heading is defined as the source of the wind, not where it's going]
+NOTE: Where the wind is going to, in degrees from true north]
 }
 ```